harpcio/zf2-demo/README.md

 ZF2 Advanced demo
 =======================

-This is simple example of management books in library, with UI (twitter bootstrap) and API.
+This is example of management books in library, with UI (twitter bootstrap) and API.

 ZF2 advanced structure:
 - single action per controller (easy to manage, easy to test) complies with SOLID principles

 API
 -----------------------
-- /api/library/books[/:id] (POST, GET, PUT, DELETE)
+- /api/library/books[/:id]

 Filtering:
 - special commands: